microsoft/foldingdiff/README.md

 python ~/projects/foldingdiff/bin/sample.py -l 50 128 -n 10 -b 512 --device cuda:0
 ```

-This will run the trained model contained in the `models/cath_pretrained` folder and generate sequences of varying lengths.
+This will run the trained model hosted at [wukevin/foldingdiff_cath](https://huggingface.co/wukevin/foldingdiff_cath) and generate sequences of varying lengths.
 If you wish to load the test dataset and include test chains in the generated plots, use the option `--testcomparison`; note that this requires downloading the CATH dataset, see above.
 Running `sample.py` will create the following directory structure in the diretory where it is run:

 ```
 some_dir/